jhtyip/A-Numerical-Routine-for-Energy-Minimization-in-Perturbed-Lattice-Structures/README.md

-# energy-minimization-in-lattice-structures
-Numerical Routine for Energy Minimization in Arbitrary Lattice Structures
+# Numerical Routine for Energy Minimization in Arbitrary Lattice Structures